emagiz/emdocs/mds/microlearning/crashcourse-platform-capture-configure-a-message-type.md

 # Configure a message type

-In this microlearning we will focus on learning how to configure a message type.
+In this microlearning, we will focus on learning how to configure a message type.
-Configuring a message type is the second step in designing a integration within eMagiz
+Configuring a message type is the second step in designing an integration within eMagiz

 Should you have any questions, please contact academy@emagiz.com.